 - Aho/Mauri begins at the tip of the nose and runs up the centre of the nose, through the forehead, to the bottom of the TikiTiki, representing the connection to the spiritual world.

-- Te Haa is the spirit wind and is depicted on the bridge of Ngatoroirangi's nose, representing discernment and intuition of which Ngatoroirangi was a master of.
+- Te Haa is the spirit wind and is depicted on the bridge of Ngatoroirangi's nose, representing Ngatoroirangi's discernment and intuition.

 - Whatukura is the design on the upper lip.
 It depicts the angel that represents the most sacred bird in Maori culture, the White Kotuku.
 The White Kotuku carried the three baskets of knowledge from the spiritual world to earth.